vtomole/C48/README.md

 Open up a file call hello.c48 and write this

 ```
-/*The following line calls the print function "Hello World" as the parameter */
+//This is how functions are defined, the main function is the first function that the interpreter calls
 fun main(){

-//This is how functions are defined, the main function is the first function that the interpreter calls
+//The following line calls the print function "Hello World" as the parameter
 print("Hello World");
 }
 ```